singhsahilzeeve/Zeeve-read-the-docs/source/subscriptions.md

 # Manage your subscriptions

-This section talks about how one can purcahse subscription of their choosen service.
-It will also guides how one can view their subscriptions, also edit and delete their subscriptions.
+This section talks about how one can purcahse a subscription of a service.
+It will also guide how one can view manage their subscriptions.

 1. [Purchase Subscriptions](#purchase-subscriptions).